-My main research interest lies in understanding the sources of persistent forms of gender inequality in the economy.
-I study the social and organizational processes that produce and perpetuate gender inequality in outcomes such as career advancement, wages, and participation in entrepreneurship.
-I am interested in understanding how gender norms and stereotypes emerge and evolve at the cultural, organizational and individual levels and how these affect access to economic resources and opportunities.
+The focus of my academic research was the sources of persistent forms of gender inequality in the economy.
+I studied the social and organizational processes that produce and perpetuate gender inequality in outcomes such as career advancement, wages, and participation in entrepreneurship.
+My interest lay in understanding how gender norms and stereotypes emerge and evolve at the cultural, organizational and individual levels and how these affect access to economic resources and opportunities.

 I hold a PhD in Business Administration from Duke University's Fuqua School of Business, an MBA from ESSEC Business School and a Master’s Degree in Environmental and Energy Economics from IFP School.